-It is expected that Lucapa and its partners will continue alluvial mining and mine development at Lulo in 2024 alongside the alluvial exploration program.
+It is expected that Lucapa and its partners will continue alluvial mining and mine development at Lulo in 2025 alongside the alluvial exploration program.
 Further sales of Lulo diamonds are planned, with more diamonds continuing to be delivered into the cutting & polishing partnership with Safdico.

 It is expected the new Mineral Investment Contract for the Project Lulo Kimberlite Exploration JV will be signed with Lucapa to receive a majority stake in the JV.
+The exploration program to find the kimberlite source of the alluvial diamonds will be continued.